top of page

 The numinous is a personal and often ineffable encounter with the transcendent, and people from different cultural and religious backgrounds may interpret and describe these experiences in unique ways.

 Swiss psychiatrist and psychoanalyst Carl Jung emphasised the importance of integrating numinous experiences into conscious awareness.
 He believed that denying or repressing these experiences could lead to psychological imbalance, while acknowledging and understanding them could contribute to personal growth and individuation.
-Numinous experiences can be felt as a move beyond our everyday selves, 'something' beyond ourselves which we find hard to explain.
+Numinous experiences can be felt as a move beyond our everyday selves, a shift into a deep expanded consciousness, which we can often find hard to explain.
 They can take various forms, such as dreams, visions, or moments of intense emotional or spiritual significance.
 They include:

 • Religious experiences or rituals: Participating in religious ceremonies, rituals, or worship services that evoke a strong sense of the divine or the sacred.